Vishnu2468/DevConnect/README.md

 ## Project Overview

-DevConnect is a mini social media platform designed specifically for developers to connect, share updates, and interact with one another.
-This full-stack application combines a robust backend powered by Django and Django REST Framework (DRF) with a modern, responsive frontend crafted using React and Vite.
+DevConnect is a mini social media platform tailored for developers to connect, share updates, and engage with one another.
+This full-stack application features a robust backend built with Django and Django REST Framework (DRF) and a modern, responsive frontend developed using React and Vite.
 Authentication is secured with JWT tokens, ensuring a seamless and secure user experience.

-The platform allows developers to create profiles, post updates, follow other users, interact with posts via likes and comments, and explore a global or personalized feed.
-Optional stretch goals like notifications and image uploads have been implemented to enhance functionality.

-This project demonstrates proficiency in full-stack development, RESTful API design, and modern web development practices.
+The platform enables developers to create profiles, post updates (with text and images), follow/unfollow other users, and interact with posts through fully functional likes, dislikes, comments, and a multiple-comment system—all working perfectly across both web and mobile app interfaces.
+Users can explore a global feed or a personalized "Following Feed," with real-time notifications enhancing engagement.
+This project showcases expertise in full-stack development, RESTful API design, and modern web development practices.

 ---